Advertising group WPP sticks to full-year outlook despite slowdown

-LONDON WPP Plc (WPP.L), the advertising group run by high-profile executive Martin Sorrell, posted a slightly lower-than-expected 3 percent quarterly sales rise, reflecting growing concerns over geopolitical tensions and a slowdown in the global economy.
+LONDON WPP Plc, the advertising group run by high-profile executive Martin Sorrell, posted a slightly lower-than-expected 3 percent quarterly sales rise, reflecting growing concerns over geopolitical tensions and a slowdown in the global economy.

 The British group, owner of the JWT and Ogilvy & Mather agencies, reiterated its full-year sales target however and outperformed its major rivals due to its broad geographical reach and strong presence in digital advertising.